Plaque and Tartar

 Information on Plaque and Calculus (Tartar)

 Unfortunately, several of us will suffer from plaque and tartar on our teeth at some stage in our lives.
 Despite our best efforts, there will be some found on our teeth when we go for a check-up.
 Sometimes it can build up because of our toothbrushes not reaching it and other times it is just because there is too much collecting for us to be able to remove it.
-Plaque is sticky and does not have a color; so, it can be hard to see.
+The plaque is sticky and does not have a color; so, it can be hard to see.
 It is a combination of bacteria, food and saliva sticking to the teeth – usually overnight.
 It tends to form along the line where the teeth meet the gums.

 If you do not manage to get rid of the plaque, then there is a bigger problem you could face.
 When it starts to harden, it becomes what we refer to as tartar and this will be a lot harder to get rid of.
 Some people will be lucky and find that they only ever end up with a small amount while others can end up with so much that they require a lot of intervention from a dentist.

-Why do we get plaque and calculus (tartar) build up?
+Why do we get plaque and calculus (tartar) build-up?